ChristianKreuzberger/django-rest-imageupload-example/tutorial/README.md

 As a warning: This written tutorial is very superficial.
 I will however create a YouTube video about it, which I will link within this repository.

-## Tutorial Index
-This tutorial has multiple chapters, where each chapter is also available as a branch.

-### Chapter 1: The Base Application
+## Chapter 1: The Base Application
-Branch: chapter1
+In this chapter we are going to set up the development environment and create a basic REST API as well as a frontend for it.

  * [Step 1](chapter1/step1.md): Set Up the Basic Django Project Structure
  * [Step 2](chapter1/step2.md): Create the `UploadedImage` Model and Migrations